What are you typically doing at 3 am? Sleeping I hope …

 Bottom Line: Let’s put the social influence of this year’s games into perspective, shall we?
 During the 2008 Summer Games Facebook had 100 million users and Twitter had roughly 6 million.
 Today, Facebook has more than 900 million users and Twitter has nearly 500 million.

 Keep your eye out for some exciting Olympic social campaigns.
-Just because you don’t have $1 billion to dish out for corporate sponsorship, doesn’t mean you can’t implement some of the same social strategies for your business.
+Just because you don’t have $1 billion to dish out for corporate sponsorship, doesn’t mean you can’t implement some of the same social strategies to reach your target audience.
 Watch closely.

 Dick Costolo, executive director of Twitter, told the New York Times this week that the company is currently working on a feature that will let users download their entire Twitter profile – all the way back to tweet number one.
 Up to this point Twitter has limited user’s access to older content and Twitter Search currently does not retrieve tweets past seven days.
 No word yet on when the new tool will be released.